Generic Name: measles, mumps, and rubella vaccine (MEE-zills, mumps, and rue-BELL-a)

 Preventing measles, mumps, and rubella.

 M-M-R II is a vaccine.
-It stimulates the body to produce antibodies against infection of measles, mumps, or rubella.
+It works by helping the body make antibodies against infection of measles, mumps, or rubella.

 Do NOT use M-M-R II if: